manyfold3d/website/manual/supported_formats.md

 Manyfold will index lots of different file formats.
 This page gives the full list, as well as what can be shown in the previews in the Web UI.
 Files not in these lists will be ignored.

-Note that `x-` MIME types are unofficial and may not be used anywhere except within Manyfold.
+Note that `x-` and `vnd.` MIME types are unofficial and may not be used anywhere except within Manyfold.

 To request support for another file format, please [open a feature request](https://github.com/manyfold3d/manyfold/issues/new/choose)